ucfopen/Materia-Docs/_developers/widget-developer-guide.md

 ## What Language are Widgets Written In?

 Most widgets are built with HTML, CSS, and Javascript.
 However, just about anything viewable in a browser that talks to Javascript will work.
 This guide will focus on building Javascript widgets.
-If you're using a something more exotic, this will still be useful to understand how to wrap your fancy gadgets into a Materia widget.
+If you're using something more exotic, this will still be useful to understand how to wrap your fancy gadgets into a Materia widget.

 ## Development Environment

-The [Mateira Widget Development Kit](materia-widget-development-kit.html) provides the best environment to build and test widgets.
+The [Materia Widget Development Kit](materia-widget-development-kit.html) provides the best environment to build and test widgets.
 It's a combination of an Express.js server, a splash of javascript borrowed from the Materia Server, and a little bit of webpack to glue it all together.
-Check out the MDK page to get setup and running.
+Check out the MWDK page to get set up and running.

 ## What's a Widget

 A widget is a little packaged application that adheres to a few basic requirements.
-It has full control over what happens within it's iframe, with a simple api to get data and save scores to the server.
+It has full control over what happens within it's iframe, with a simple API to get data and save scores to the server.
 The simplest widgets can be simply static web pages.

 ---